wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/lab-prepare.md

 43. Hover the cursor over the **Ware House** bar, and notice that there are five rows with this value.

-In the next lab, you will apply a transformation to relabel these five rows.

 44. In the **Queries** pane, select the **DimSalesTerritory** query.